Time budget (AX2Go and virtual network) - AXM Plus

 After the 7 days have elapsed, the user can no longer operate a locking device with their AX2Go and is forced to allow an online connection.
 This means that the revoked authorisation also reaches its AX2Go.

-An identification medium is reported as stolen and is subsequently blocked by the locking system administrator.
-Over time, the block IDs are distributed to the locking devices in the virtual network.
-However, some remote locking devices have not yet received a block ID eight hours after the block.
+An identification medium is reported as stolen and is subsequently deactivated by the locking system administrator.
+Over time, the blocked IDs are distributed to the locking devices in the virtual network.
+However, some more remote locking devices have still not received a blocked ID ten hours later.

 However, the stolen identification medium can no longer be used on these locking devices.
-The time budget has expired and will no longer be renewed due to the block.
+The time budget has expired and there will be no renewal due to deactivation.